aritter/CS-7650-sp23/about.md

 Please email your homework to the instructor and cc the TAs, in case of any technical issues with submission.

 Each student will have six flexible days to turn in late homework throughout the semester.
 Late days will be applied to homework assignments in the order of submission.
 As an example, you could turn in the first homework three days late and the second homework three days late without any penalty.
 After that you will loose 20% for each day further assignments are handed in late.
-Late days and penalties managed in in units of days - there are no ``half'' late days, etc.  Late penalties are also applied to the entire assignment, so it is not possible to turn part of an assignment on time and the other part late.
+Late penalties are managed in increments of days and apply to the entire assignment.
-These six late days are meant for personal emergencies; if you use late days for non-emergency situations but later encounter emergencies in the semester, you will not be given extra late days.
-No late days will be allowed for the final course project, due to the tight deadline for posting final grades as required by the university.
+The six late days are meant for personal emergencies; if you use late days for non-emergencies but later encounter emergencies, you will not be given extra late days.
+No late days will be allowed for the final course project, due to the tight deadline for final grades required by the university.

 All graded components of the course will be rescaled proportionally into a final numerical grade, which will be mapped to letter grade according to a cutoff based on the overall class grade distribution.The standard cutoff is 90/80/70% for A/B/C, but we may curve up (never down), i.e., use lower cutoffs than these.
 These cutoffs can only be determined after we grade the final project at the end of the semester.